 It’s not hard to do.
-But then again, I’ve been doing it for over 23 years… Nothing about these Repairs is Complicated.
+But then again, I’ve been doing it for 30 years… Nothing about these repairs is complicated.
 Difficult maybe, but not hard to understand once you know how everything works.

 Now you can change your battery with ease.

 If your watch doesn’t snap off, it’ll probably rotate off with a watch wrench.

 There are many different types of common watch wrenches, one with 2 prongs, and one with 3 prongs.
 Either one works, but the 3 prong is easier to use and since it makes 3 contact points on the watch, it removes the cover much faster, and with less effort.

 If your watch requires a watch wrench, you’ll know by the slots, or grooves around the back of the watch like so…